-Some of the Claypan ecological site has been converted to annual cropland.
-The most common crops are cereal grain crops, such as winter wheat, spring wheat, and barley.
+Due to the very low water holding capacity, the Sandy Gravel ecological site is not generally regarded as productive cropland.
+Regardless, some of it has been cultivated and planted to crops, such as winter wheat, spring wheat, and barley.
 When taken out of production, this site is either allowed to revert back to perennial grassland or is seeded back to perennial grass.
 Such seedings may be comprised of introduced grasses and legumes or a mix of native species.
 Sites left to undergo natural plant succession after cultivation can, over several decades, support native vegetation similar to the Reference State (1) (Christian and Wilson, 1999) although it may take over 75 years for soil organic matter to return to its pre-disturbed state (Dormaar et al., 1990).
 Sites seeded with non-native species may persist with this cover type indefinitely (Christian and Wilson, 1999).
 A mix of native species may also be seeded, however, a return to the Reference State (1) in a reasonable amount of time is unlikely.

-The state-and-transition model (STM) (Figure 3) suggests possible pathways that plant communities on this site may follow as a result of a given set of ecological processes and management.
+The state-and-transition model (STM) suggests possible pathways that plant communities on this site may follow as a result of a given set of ecological processes and management.
 The site may also support states not displayed in the STM diagram.
 Landowners and land managers should seek guidance from local professionals before prescribing a particular management or treatment scenario.
 Plant community responses vary across this MLRA due to variability in weather, soils, and aspect.
 The reference community phase may not necessarily be the management goal.
 The lists of plant species and species composition values are provisional and are not intended to cover the full range of conditions, species, and responses for the site.
 Species composition by dry weight is provided when available and is considered provisional based on the sources identified in the narratives associated with each community phase.